yacy/yacy_search_server/docs/FocusedAutocrawlerProfiles.md

 than introducing a second downloader.
 Native links discovered from those roots continue through the same focused policy hooks.

+Frontier recovery is bounded by `limits.refillBatchSize` for each profile (10,000 URLs by default, configurable up to 100,000).
+The queue target remains independent of this per-cycle batch limit.
+The scheduler checks heap headroom while admitting a batch and pauses YaCy's native local crawl when headroom is below `max(512 MiB, 25% of maximum heap)`.
+It resumes only after two healthy checks above `max(768 MiB, 35% of maximum heap)`.
+The pause applies to native fetching already in progress as well as future refills; queued requests remain persisted.
+It never resumes a manual pause.
+The ordinary ResourceObserver pause and recovery path remains supported.

 ### Persistent frontier and safe queue reset

 A profile can opt into a native-queue recovery frontier: